After an accident, the time limit to file a claim or lawsuit depends on your state and damages.

 Injury and damages statutes by state

-To see the statute of limitations for personal injury suits or damages claims in your state, you can find your state in our chart below.
+Compare the statute of limitations for personal injury suits or damages claims in your state.

 A note about these limits